I found myself a style - Carte blanche to Yann

 Je me suis trouvé un style - Carte blanche à Yann

 On my first day at BonneGueule, I went there with a little knot in my stomach.
-Hired as a trainee editor, I was going to assist an editorial department, with only very well dressed people in it.
-I had dressed well (without overdoing it), but I was afraid of being light years away from my future colleagues.
+Hired as a trainee editor, I was going to assist an editorial department, with only very well-dressed people in it.
+I had dressed well (without overdoing it), but I was afraid of being light years away from my future collaborators.
 After a few minutes and a handshake, Christophe reassured me, I didn't have to come in sartorial to work.
 Phew.

-A few days later, I noticed that everyone had their own style.
+A few days later, I had noticed that everyone had their own style.
 A series of questions came to me: do I have a style?
 A particular style?
 Should I question everything?
-Why do I find Jordan or David so beautiful? (oh no that's not it).
+Why do I find Jordan or David so handsome? (ah no, that's not it).

-In the midst of introspection, I assessed myself.
+In the midst of introspection, I self-evaluated.
 Retrospective.

 Creative, but just a little